Package 'slca'

 test.iter

-an integer specifying maximum number of iterations allowed for testing parameters.
-Default is 500
+an integer specifying the maximum number of iterations allowed for parameter testing.
+The default is 500.

 na.rm

-a logical value indicating whether to remove observations including missing values (NA)
+a logical value indicating whether to remove observations containing missing values (NA).
+The default is FALSE.

 verbose

-a logical value indicating whether to display progress updates during the estimation process
+a logical value indicating whether to display progress updates during the estimation process.
+The default is FALSE.

 See Also